37 Downing Street

 Food, drink and shopping

 There’s always something happening in Surrey, so whether you’re looking for music, sport or action you’re never too far from something to do.
-For fans of local craft, food and entertainment, the annual Guildford county show brings rural charm into a great family event on a bank holiday Monday.
-If you prefer a little more adrenaline, racing rans can witness the Invested Derby for the greatest flat race in the country that brings the nation together for a day of action.
-Then there’s the prudential RideLondon which is an annual cycling festival that follows a stunning 100 mile route of closed roads to celebrate British sport and legacy.
+For fans of local craft, food and entertainment, the annual Surrey County Show brings rural charm into a great family event on a bank holiday Monday.
+If you prefer a little more adrenaline, racing rans can witness The Investec Derby for the greatest flat race in the country that brings the nation together for a day of action.
+Then there’s the Prudential RideLondon which is an annual cycling festival that follows a stunning 100-mile route of closed roads to celebrate British sport and legacy.

 If you’d rather kick back with some entertainment instead, one of the most exciting events in Surrey is the annual music festival in Guildford and a selection of fantastic firework displays throughout October and November.